- What is prophylactic mastectomy?

 - You have had radiation therapy to the chest before age 30, which increases the risk of breast cancer throughout your life.

-- You have widely spread breast microcalcifications (tiny deposits of calcium in the breast tissue), or you have dense breasts.
+- You have widely spread breast microcalcifications (tiny deposits of calcium in the breast tissue).
 If your doctor finds a cluster of microcalcifications in your breast, it can sometimes mean that breast cancer is present.
-If you have dense breasts, it can be difficult for doctors to diagnose breast abnormalities and sometimes requires the removal of tissue samples to study under a microscope (biopsy).
-If a person has to undergo multiple biopsies because of many microcalcifications or dense breasts, the scar tissue that is created can complicate mammography and physical examination.
-While rare, some women with these conditions decide to undergo prophylactic mastectomy.
+If a person has to undergo multiple biopsies because of many microcalcifications, the scar tissue that is created can complicate mammography and physical examination.
+While rare, some women with repeated incidences of microcalcification clusters decide to undergo prophylactic mastectomy.

 Prophylactic mastectomy plus reconstruction